-JDBC provides a SQL interface for Java applications: to access relational data from Java, you do so using JDBC calls.
+JDBC provides a SQL interface for Java applications: if you want to access relational data from Java, you do so using JDBC calls.

 The phrase client application applies both to applications running on a user's computer and to logic running on a middle-tier application server.